How can I support you?

 - Tell your friends and family about Crevice

-- Keep an eye open for the crowdfunding campaign coming in early 2019
+- Keep an eye on our web presence, so you don't miss the crowdfunding campaign coming in 2019

 - Like and share our Facebook page